nimish-gupta/blog/content/posts/2020-04-25-a-journey-to-styled-companies.md

    });
    ```

    And hopefully your tests will pass.
+For more information about `jest` integeration with `styled-components`, checkout [here](﻿﻿https://styled-components.com/docs/tooling#jest-integration).

    ![success-snapshot-testing](/media/success-snapshot-testing.gif "success-snapshot-testing")